BayAreaMetro/travel-model-one/utilities/trace/Readme.md

 #### 1) move the logs dir aside so we don't overwrite; I usually save as logs_pretrace
 #### 2) create logsums_trace dir for output
 #### 3) create trace version of \CTRAMP\runtime\logsums.properties file; I usually save old version as logums.properties_pretrace

-- set model_year and host_ip_address
-- if running on different machine than originally run, may need to execute this to fix IPs: python CTRAMP\scripts\preprocess\RuntimeConfiguration.py --logsums
+if running on different machine than originally run, may need to set model_year and host_ip_address, and execute this to fix IPs: python CTRAMP\scripts\preprocess\RuntimeConfiguration.py --logsums

 #### 4) make necessary changes to CTRAMP\runtime\logsums.properties file: